As protesters demand reforms, Trump says strong economy is best plan for tackling racial inequality

 “It’s the greatest thing that can happen for race relations, for the African American community, for the Asian American, for the Hispanic American community, for women, for everything, because our country is so strong,” Trump said when asked if he had a plan to address systemic racism.
 “And that’s what my plan is: We’re going to have the strongest economy in the world.”

-The answer reflected Trump’s long-standing belief in the power of economic growth to solve a range of national ills, even as the unemployment rate remains above 13 percent, and significantly higher for African Americans and Hispanics.
+The answer reflected Trump’s longstanding belief in the power of economic growth to solve a range of national ills, even as the unemployment rate remains above 13 percent, and significantly higher for African Americans, Hispanics and Asians.
 It also raised questions about whether the president has any inclination to embrace the kind of fundamental reforms demanded by the demonstrators.

 In a striking sign of how abruptly the landscape has changed, National Football League Commissioner Roger Goodell tweeted Friday that the NFL had erred in not heeding players who protested racial injustice.
 Former San Francisco 49ers quarterback Colin Kaepernick prompted a backlash when he knelt during the national anthem, a gesture that other players followed and that Trump sharply criticized.